Jiggins/mu-cs401-f2015/lecture-08.md

 ![Choice of learning rate](http://sebastianraschka.com/Images_old/2015_singlelayer_neurons/perceptron_learning_rate.png)

-c) well chosen convergence rate will converge and do so reasonably quickly
+c) well-chosen convergence rate will converge and do so reasonably quickly

 To obtain such optimal learning rate we will introduce new variable - α, for momentum, such that